 Take a Cooking Shot

 Sometimes nothing is better than seeing the bubbly action of cooking going on.
 This works very well for shots of stew because you can better see how great all the ingredients work together.
-Plus you can take the image before the food is fully cooked just as the colors are most bright.
+Plus you can take the image before the food is fully cooked just as the colours are most bright.

 Try Different Camera Angles

 Sometimes the food looks better if you change the angle of your photograph.
 Switch up the camera angles, the lighting, and make it look even more special than it is.
 The light will catch the food differently and make the colours stand out.

 Finally, sometimes – even if you’re trying to restrict the calories in your food to promote healthy living – a picture will look better if you toss a little oil onto the finished product, as it will help the food stand out better.
 Mostly, just try different techniques to find out what works best.
 See more examples of great food photos..